codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/issues/common.md

 ## C41: Detected error(s) during project(s) compilation {#c41} ##

 The translator compiles the translated project just as Visual Studio does during a build.
 This message indicates that compilation errors occurred during the build process (warnings are not included).
 Typically, such errors prevent the derivation of correct semantics, leading to incorrect translation (or a failure to translate) parts of the source code.
 However, this may also indicate an incorrect project configuration, errors in conditional compilation branches, and so on.
-You are free to ignore these errors; however, should specific semantic errors (such as [T0150](translation.md#t0150)) arise during translation, their root cause will most likely lie here.
+You are free to ignore these errors; however, should specific semantic errors (such as [T15](translation.md#015)) arise during translation, their root cause will most likely lie here.

 **Default severity**: WARNING

 **Solution**: Check the specified log file (*translatorSourceErrors.log* located in the folder where the translation output will be written) and resolve the indicated errors.

-## C45: Detected unsued and/or obsolete attribute(s) {#c45} ##
+## C45: Detected unused and/or obsolete attribute(s) {#c45} ##

 This message indicates that, during the translation of the project, attributes were detected that have absolutely no effect on the translation result.
 Such attributes are divided into two groups: unused and obsolete.